terminatorul/xref-tag/README.md

       `cscope` to get access to the refrences for navigation while editing.
 If not, the `cscope` command works both in an interactive terminal with a Text User Interface (TUI), or in the good old command line mode with the `-L` and `-0` .. `-9` options.

+      If you split your project in subprojects, each with its own `cscope.out` file in its directory, an editor like `Vim` will still be able to load them all.
+See [Vim support](#vim-support-function) for a Vim function plus key mapping for loading `cscope.out` and `cscope.lib.out` files under the current directory, which is recursively searched up to 4 levels deep by default.

 - '**xref-tag.ctags**'